uohzxela/flitter-sinatra/README.md

 flitter-sinatra
 ===============

-Microblog created with Ruby Sinatra framework
+Microblog created with Sinatra Ruby and Twitter Bootstrap

+The required dependencies (gems) are in the Gemfile.

-Run 'bundle install' before running 'ruby main.rb'
+Please run 'bundle install' before running 'ruby main.rb'

 Access the app at http://localhost:3000/